Expression language

 ## Conditional expressions in Eximee

-* **JavaScript in conditions:** All conditions in the request template can be described using JavaScript expressions.
-This means that in the condition field we can use standard operators (`==`, `!=`, `>`, `<`, `&&`, `||`, `!`) and JavaScript functions.
-The syntax allows us to define, among other things, negation (`!condition`), conjunction (`condition1 && condition2`) and condition alternatives (`condition1 || condition2`).
+* **JavaScript in conditions:** All conditions in the application template can be described using JavaScript expressions.
+This means that in the condition field we can use standard operators (`==`, `!=`, `>`, `<`, `&&`, `||`, `!`) as well as JavaScript functions.
+The syntax allows, among other things, negation (`!condition`), conjunction (`condition1 && condition2`) and disjunction of conditions (`condition1 || condition2`).

 * **Data types in conditions:** All values retrieved from fields are treated as text (strings) when the condition is evaluated.
 Therefore, for numeric or logical comparisons, you must convert data types yourself.
-You can use standard JavaScript functions such as `parseInt()` (conversion to integer) or `parseFloat()` (conversion to floating-point number).
+You can use standard JavaScript functions such as `parseInt()` (conversion to an integer) or `parseFloat()` (conversion to a floating-point number).
 For boolean values, remember that the string `"true"`/`"false"` should be compared as a string or converted to a boolean type.

-* **Session variables in conditions:** If we want to use a session variable (global for the request) in a condition, we can reference it via `getValue("VARIABLE_NAME")`.
-In some cases (e.g. inside composite components), the variable name must be preceded by the character `@`.
-For example, the expression `getValue("@variable1")=="Y"` will check whether the session variable `zmienna1` has the value "Y".
-Note: predefined system variables (if any) may not require this prefix.
-However, it is recommended to use `@` before your own variable names in complex contexts to avoid ambiguity.
+* **Session variables in conditions:** If we want to use a session variable (global for the application) in a condition, we can reference it via `getValue("VARIABLE_NAME")`.
+In some cases (e.g. inside composite components), the variable name must be preceded by the `@`.
+For example, the expression `getValue("@variable1")=="Y"` will check whether the session variable `variable1` has the value "Y".
+Note: Predefined system variables (if present) may not require this prefix.
+However, it is recommended to use `@` before the names of your own variables in complex contexts to avoid ambiguity.

-* **Complex conditions and dependencies:** You can build complex expressions by combining multiple comparisons with logical operators.
-For example, the expression `getValue("Field1") != "" && parseInt(getValue("Field2")) > 100.` The expression will return `true` only if *Field1* is not empty **and at the same time** the numeric value *of Field2* is greater than 100.
-When defining conditions that depend on the values of other fields, **remember to define listening** – more on this later (the [**ListeningOn**](#user-content-fn-2)[^2]).
+* **Complex conditions and dependencies:** You can build complex expressions by combining several comparisons with logical operators.
+E.g. the expression `getValue("Field1") != "" && parseInt(getValue("Field2")) > 100.` The expression will return `true` only if *Field1* is not empty **and at the same time** the numeric value *of Field2* is greater than 100.
+When defining conditions that depend on the values of other fields, **remember to define listening** — more on this later (the [**ListeningOn**](#user-content-fn-2)[^2]).

 ## Component attributes